clementmiao/clementmiao-cs123/README.md

 To test our results, we take a large sample of our data, find out what there expected on base percentage would be against a given cluster, and then see haow he actually did against those clusters in another set of our data.
 To gauge accuracy, we sum up the differences in OBP between our testing and training data sets, weighted by how many plate appearences are in our testing set (that way, predicting 20-40 when it is actually 0-40 is worse than predicting 1-2 when it is actually 0-2) Summing up all of these differences gives us a "score" for the fit, where lower is better.

 ## Design
+Our current implementation is just a series of command line commands to go from data acquisition from the MLB website to a working graph database.
+The current user interface is the web interface of Neo4j, and a certain Cypher command can give you a ranked list of players who you should put on the field, given the opposite team.
+With such an interface, we can test a few scenarios easily, through the py2neo library, and hence take advantage of python's useability.
+Of course, this is not yet a tool which a coach can use live on the baseball field during a game.
+A quick tool that would make it a lot easier for a coach would be a small python script that given two command line arguments of a opposing player and a team, would translate that into a copy-pasteable cypher command, to put in the web interface.
+Of course, in this case a low-tech solution works very well, in which the coach before a game could just print out the recommended players for all possible opposing players during the coming game, to easily make a quick decision.

 ## Reflections on tools
+### Java
+We mostly used Java to work with Hadoop.
+Type-checking was often useful during the process of writing Hadoop mappers and reducers, as the manipulation of data got confusing at times.

+### Python
+We mostly used Python for quick scripts, to process data, to create the clusterings, as well as loading data into Neo4j.
+Python was a useful glue programming language, for when we needed a small task done, or for when dictionaries proved especially useful.
+We mostly used Python during the prototype phase, as the flexibility was really advantageous, as well as the quick prototyping.
+However, the lack of static typing at times led to errors that went unnoticed, for example integer division happening instead of float division.

+### Hadoop
+Hadoop is nice for what we wanted to do; It let us execute a relatively simple task on lots of files all at the same time.
+However, sometimes Hadoop lacked the flexibility to do some of the things that we wanted to do, such as read things from two different files.
+Initially, we thought that there would not be any speed benefits to using Hadoop, however, it seems like hadoop is indeed very useful for the matchups job (getting batters' OBP vs. clusters).
+Additionally, using our python script to run the aggregation process, we ran into the case where the dictionary that was loaded into memory was so big that it would freeze our computers.
+Hence, we see the benefits of parallelization.

+### Git/Github
+During this whole project, we have been using git and github as our workflow management tool.
+This has been useful, as we often were unable to meet face to face, hence it allowed us to work independently, while still having access to the others' progress.

+### Neo4j

 ## Conclusion